-They are all relatively lightweight, have a ¼” collet and can deliver around 3,000 bpm (beats /impacts per minute).
+The best impact drivers are all relatively lightweight, have a ¼” collet, and can deliver around 3,000 bpm (beats /impacts per minute).

-No-load speed is around 3,000 rpm and max torque ratings around 1,500 inch lbs, around 3 times that of a Drill Driver.
+No-load speed is around 3,000 rpm and max torque ratings over 200Nm, around 3 times that of a drill driver.

-More expensive models may have more than one gear or a brushless motor but these are in no way essential.
+More expensive models may have more than one gear.
+The best impact drivers are brushless, but having a brushless motor is in no way essential.

 Impact Driver Variations

-Whilst Impact Drivers come with a ¼” female hexagonal drive, Impact Wrenches come with a ⅜” or ½” square drive.
+Impact drivers come with a ¼” female hexagonal drive, but impact wrenches come with a ⅜” or ½” square drive.

 What Shouldn’t An Impact Driver Be Used For?

-It should hopefully be clear that the Impact Driver is a powerful tool and should not be used for delicate tasks, primarily because you cannot control exactly when the torque surges kick in.
+The Impact driver is a powerful tool and should not be used for delicate tasks, primarily because you cannot control exactly when the torque surges kick in.

-Neither should the Impact Driver be used as a hammer drill.
-The percussion action on a Hammer Drill is applied vertically and constantly with added force by the user, whilst Impact Driver action is applied sideways, irregularly (when extra resistance is met) and automatically.
+Neither should an impact driver be used as a hammer drill.
+The percussion action on a hammer drill is applied vertically and constantly with added force by the user, whilst impact driver action is applied sideways, irregularly (when extra resistance is met) and automatically.